reiggrau/websocket-connect4/README.md

 This tutorial assumes basic knowledge of Python and JavaScript.

-If you’re comfortable with virtual environments, you can use one for this tutorial.
-Else, don’t worry: websockets doesn’t have any dependencies; it shouldn’t create trouble in the default environment.
+If you're comfortable with virtual environments, you can use one for this tutorial.
+Else, don't worry: websockets doesn't have any dependencies; it shouldn't create trouble in the default environment.

-If you haven’t installed websockets yet, do it now:
+If you haven't installed websockets yet, do it now:

 ```bash
 pip install websockets